ibaiGorordo/pyKinectAzure/README.md

 ![Azure kinect color and depth combination](https://github.com/ibaiGorordo/pyKinectAzure/blob/master/doc/images/Azure%20kinect%20depth%20and%20color%20combination.png)

-This complete library in Python 3 for the Azure-Kinect-Sensor-SDK.
+Python 3 library for the Azure Kinect DK sensor-SDK.

 ## Similar solutions
 Part of the ideas in this repository are taken from following repositories: